 In late calendar 2022, Amarc entered into a funding agreement on the DUKE District with Boliden Mineral Canada Ltd. ("Boliden"), a wholly-owned subsidiary of the Boliden Group.
 Under the terms of the Agreement, Boliden may earn up to a 70% ownership interest, by making staged exploration and development investments totalling \$90 million.
 Boliden can earn an initial 60% interest by funding \$30 million of exploration and development expenditures within four years of the effective date of the Agreement, of which CDN\$5 million is a committed amount.
-Boliden is to invest \$10 million through to the end of 2023.
+Boliden invested \$10 million through to the end of 2023 and will invest an additional \$10 million through to the end of 2024.
 Amarc is the project operator.